gianlucazani/COMP3221_assignment2/README.md

 cc) Close Connection [cc]
 cc
 ```
-After al the threads gets stopped and the peer closed all the connections, this message will be printed at terminal (telling that the operation was successful):
+After all, the threads get stopped and the peer closed all the connections, this message will be printed at terminal (telling that the operation was successful):

 ```
 Peer terminated successfully